 Perhaps an investment deal will support the creation of full-time jobs you need to drive your business forward.
 But if it comes at the cost of giving up a majority stake in your own business, is it worth it?

 Money is important in business, but, ultimately, what matters is equity, or your stake of ownership in the company.
 When an investor chooses to fund your business, they're buying equity of their own; that gives them influence over how things are done.
 For many small business owners, retaining control is a top priority.

-In addition to maintaining the right balance of equity and control, small business owners should consider how an investment deal takes employees into account.
-Finally, any clauses about how profits are distributed in the event the company is sold should be closely scrutinized.
+In addition to maintaining the right balance of equity and control, small business owners should pay attention to their investment terms and ensure they are fair and reasonable.
+Consider how an investment deal takes employees into account.
+Any clauses about how profits are distributed in the event the company is sold should also be closely scrutinized.

 Securing an investment deal isn't just about the money.
 An investor in your business is a partner, so you should always start with a relationship based on trust.
 Look for honesty and transparency when courting investors, and trust your instincts.

 "Good and fair investors want to reduce risk and earn a healthy return by being sure both sides of the deal are legally and fiscally sound upfront," said Baron Christopher Hanson, lead consultant and owner of RedBaron Consulting.
 "Good and fair investors want you and your team to operationally and sustainably run an excellent business that makes customers happier than your competitors.
 Good and fair investors want to be paid out fairly and via healthy dividends, profits, or interest – and, yes, a little more if things are late, behind schedule or not exactly to plan."

 "However, good and fair investors will never try to slit your throat, make huge fees upfront by brokering your deal to others or charge such a high cost of capital that your business chokes a slow and painful death whilst they bask on a yacht," Hanson added.

 How to avoid a bad investment deal